JessT8/click_the_letters/README.md

 - create a `style.css`.

 ### Create a working game
-- create a game that display a word and a list of letters that allow players to click on them.
+- create a game that display a word and letters that allow players to click on them.

-- Create a div row for the list of letters and clicking on them will disable the click and remove the visibility of the letter.
+- Create a div row for the list of letters and clicking on them will remove the the letter.

-- When the player clicks each letters, it checks if it's the first letter of the word and if it is, the first letter of the word changes color to indicate that it has been clicked.
+- When the player clicks each letters, it checks if it's the first letter of the word and if it is, the first letter of the word in the display changes to indicate that it has been clicked.

 ##Detecting a win state